fluid-project/infusion/README.txt

     * Complete reorganization of the Source Code
     * Standardization and normalization of classnames used for selectors and styles
     * 3 new Fluid Skinning System themes (Coal, Slate, Inverted High Contrast) with master graphics files
-    * UI Options improvements and refinments including
+    * UI Options improvements and refinements including
         - improved user interface for UI Options
         - new features implemented including table of contents, contrast and line spacing
         - default persistence strategy using cookies